casid/jte/docs/pre-compiling.md

 ### Maven

-You can use a [Maven plugin][jte-maven-compiler-plugin] to precompile all templates during the Maven build.
+You can use a [Maven plugin](maven-plugin.md#precompile-goal) to precompile all templates during the Maven build.
 You would need to put this in build / plugins of your projects' `pom.xml`.
 Please note that paths specified in Java must match those specified in Maven.

 !!! warning